lcdm-uiuc/info490-fa15/Week9/lesson1.md

 # Week 9 Lesson 1 #
 ## Text Data Formats ##

-In this lesson, you will learn about different data formats by using the airport data example to read and write data into different formats.
+In this lesson, you will learn about the two different kinds of text files by writing the airport data to both a delimiter separated file and a fixed-width format file.
-This process is done using standard Python tools and by using the Pandas library.
-This is required before we can begin to work with data in specific formats, as demonstrated in the other two lessons this week.

 ###Objectives ###
 By the end of this lesson, you will be able to: